 We were also provided with a video of the College's premises.
+More specifically, we were virtually toured to the teaching areas, library, student meeting rooms, staff offices and some open areas.
 Again, this was helpful in allowing us to better assess the infrastructure of the College and its offerings to the student population.